smitham50/dominion-frontend/README.md

 ### Playing the Game

-On each turn you begin with:
+On each turn you begin with: <br>
--1 Action
+-1 Action <br>
--1 Buy
+-1 Buy <br>
--0 Wallet
+-0 Wallet <br>

-During your turn, you may:
+During your turn, you may: <br>
--Use an action to play an action card from your hand -Play as many treasure cards as you like to fill your wallet -Use a buy and the money in your wallet to purchase a card from the supply area
+-Use an action to play an action card from your hand <br>
+-Play as many treasure cards as you like to fill your wallet <br>
+-Use a buy and the money in your wallet to purchase a card from the supply area <br>

 Playing an action card may grant you further actions, extra buys, or allow you to draw more cards into your hand.